 “ The creator lives for his work.
 He needs no other men.
 His primary goal is within himself.
 The parasite lives second-hand.
 He needs others.
 Others become his prime motive.”

 Okay, that’s pretty hardcore.
 But let’s just focus on the core message.
 Your primary goal should always be within yourself, never others.
 Even if your goal is to serve others, you do that best by serving yourself first.
 It’s a matter of scale and impact.
-The more you do for you, the more you can do for you and others.
+The more you do for yourself, the more you can do for yourself and others.
 If you live for others, they may not return the favor.

 “ The basic need of the creator is independence.
 The reasoning mind cannot work under any form of compulsion.”

 This is a critical truth I’ve only discovered mid-career.
 They don’t teach focus and creativity in technical university programs.
 Maybe not even art programs.
 Once you have any skillset, the difference between average and great is mostly going to be a function of focus and creativity.
 Focus can be just taking the time to do it right.
 Creativity is harder to pinpoint, but I like to think of it as being aware of the moment and environment in which you feel creative.
 If you feel creative, you may just do your best work.
 So resist the productivity gang and take the time and space to get creative.
 The ends will justify the means.

 “The creator is not concerned with disease, but with life.
 Yet the work of the creators has eliminated one form of disease after another, in man’s body and spirit, and brought more relief from suffering than any altruist could ever conceive.”